Cecil0o0/Practice/README.md

 # Practice
 - It's a cluster of mine practical collections
-- Welcome to fork and push compelling practical about front-end
+- Welcome to fork and push compelling practice about front-end